turingschool/lesson_plans/ruby_03-professional_rails_applications/mystery_project.md

 You will name a team leader that will:

 * Transform business requirements into user stories.
-* Work with the customer to establish team priorities.
+* Work with the client to establish team priorities.
 * Seek clarification from the client when a user story is not clear.
 * Make sure that all the team members are on track and collaborating following a professional workflow.